 - 1. This Errata Sheet applies to all temperature and frequency versions and to all memory size variants, unless explicitly noted otherwise.
-For a derivative synopsis, see the latest Data Sheet/User's Manual. - This Errata Sheet covers several device versions.
-If an issue is related to a particular module, and this module is not specified for a specific device version, this issue does not apply to this device version. - E.g. issues with identifier "EBU" do not apply to devices where no EBU is specified, and issues with identifier "RIF" only apply to ADAS devices. - 2.
-Devices marked with EES or ES are engineering samples which may not be completely tested in all functional and electrical characteristics, therefore they should be used for evaluation only. - The specific test conditions for EES and ES are documented in a separate Status Sheet. - 3.
+For a synopsis of the available variants, see the latest Data Sheet/User's Manual and the addendum "AURIXTM TC3x Variants" of the corresponding TC3x device.
+This Errata Sheet covers several device versions.
+If an issue is related to a particular module, and this module is not specified for a specific device version, this issue does not apply to this device version.
+E.g. issues with identifier "EBU" do not apply to devices where no EBU is specified, and issues with identifier "RIF" only apply to "ADAS" devices. - Devices marked with EES or ES are engineering samples which may not be completely tested in all functional and electrical characteristics, therefore they should be used for evaluation only.
+The specific test conditions for EES and ES are documented in a separate Status Sheet. - 3.
 Some of the errata have workarounds which are possibly supported by the tool vendors.
 Some corresponding compiler switches need possibly to be set.
 Please see the respective documentation of your compiler.
 For effects of issues related to the on-chip debug system, see also the documentation of the debug tool vendor.